callumlocke/virtual-folder/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-A class for an in-memory 'folder' – a place to put buffers with associated paths.
-Does not care whether the file paths actually exist anywhere on disk.
+A class for an in-memory 'folder' – a place to store buffers with associated file paths.
+Does not care whether the files actually exist anywhere on disk.

-You could just use a plain JavaScript object for the same purpose, but this class add events and some sugar.
+You could just use a plain JavaScript object for the same purpose, but this class adds events and some sugar.

 ## Install

 ```
 $ npm install virtual-folder
 ```

 ## Usage